 The problem with Mohs surgery is that often, to obtain clean margins, a large area is affected.
 This can be difficult to repair without significant scarring.
 Many dermatologists recommend that patients see a plastic surgeon to repair the defect so that as little scarring is visible as possible.
 We provide this service for many dermatologists and patients in the area.

 Some patients come to us directly for skin cancer removal.
 We work with a pathologist in the room so that they can determine if we have achieved clear margins.
-We then repair the defect at the same time as the skin cancer removal.
+We then repair the defect at the same time as the cancer removal.
 This all-in-one approach can be beneficial because it promotes faster healing and reduced scarring.

-If you have been diagnosed with skin cancer that has not spread significantly, Mohs and other skin cancer removal techniques can easily be used to cure the problem.
+If you have been diagnosed with skin cancer that has not spread significantly, Mohs and other cancer removal techniques can easily be used to cure the problem.
 Don’t hesitate to act.
 Contact us today for more information or to schedule your consultation.